nationalarchives/tdr-terraform-github/README.md

 * *repository*: GitHub Actions repository level secrets and variables
 * *environment*: GitHub Actions environment level secrets and

 There is no GitHub action to deploy this Terraform stack.
-You need a laptop.
+Deployment should be done via local machine.

 ## Terraform Workspaces Usage